aws-samples/amazon-keyspaces-examples/scala/datastax-v4/aws-glue/import-from-s3/README.md

-## Using Glue Export Example
+## Using Glue Import Example
-This example provides scala script for exporting Amazon Keyspaces table data to S3 using AWS Glue.
-This allows you to export data from Amazon Keyspaces without setting up a spark cluster.
+This example provides scala script for importing data to an Amazon Keyspaces table data from S3 using AWS Glue.

 ## Prerequisites
-* Amazon Keyspaces table to export
+* Amazon Keyspaces table to import
-* Amazon S3 bucket to store backups
+* Amazon S3 bucket to retrieve backups
 * Amazon S3 bucket to store job configuration and script

-### Export to S3
+### Import to S3
-The following example exports data to S3 using the spark-cassandra-connector.
-The script takes four parameters KEYSPACE_NAME, KEYSPACE_TABLE, S3_URI for backup files and FORMAT option (parquet, csv, json).
+The following example imports data to Amazon Keyspaces using the spark-cassandra-connector.
+The script takes three parameters KEYSPACE_NAME, KEYSPACE_TABLE, S3_URI

 ```